 Skip to Content

-BJJ vs Wrestling: Who Has the Adavantage?
+BJJ vs Wrestling: Who Has the Advantage?
 (Full Breakdown)

 BJJ vs Wrestling

-Wrestling developes a higher pace and strong emphasis on takedowns and pinning techniques in its athletes while Brazilian jiu jitsu puts more emphasis on leverage, control, and submissions (with less emphasis on takedowns).
+Wrestling teaches a faster pace and stronger emphasis on takedowns and pinning techniques in its athletes while Brazilian jiu jitsu puts more emphasis on leverage, control, and submissions with less emphasis on takedowns.

-It must be understood that takedowns are only a small piece of the puzzle in jiu jitsu.
-Below is an estmation of the skills that jiu jitsu teaches you.
+Takedowns are only a small piece of the puzzle in jiu jitsu.
+Above is an estimation of the skills that jiu jitsu teaches you.
 Notice how takedowns are one of the smaller pieces of the puzzle (however, currently, we are seeing a strong rise of wrestling in BJJ so this may change in the future):

 Jiu Jitsu vs Wrestling – Key Takeaways